 However, if you are, you can reach other destinations by bus or the Bybanen.

-To look up timetables and information, you can visit the Skyss website (there is an English option when you look at the dropdown menu).
+To look up timetables and information, you can visit the Skyss website.

 Driving in Bergen

-One day I should publish an entire guide to driving in Norway, but for now, here are a few tips for driving in and around Bergen:
+I have published an entire guide to driving in Norway, but here are a few tips for driving in and around Bergen: